cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ### Add from Contacts

-In the Invite to Join Qredo section,
+In the Invite to Qredo Network section, the URL of the Join page appears.
+This allows a recipient of the invitation to go directly to the Join page on the Qredo website.

 click **Copy** and then the button of the service for the invites (LinkedIn, Telegram, or WhatsApp).
-The invite is sent directly to a recipient via the selected service.
-The users see the invite as a link to the sign up page on the Qredo website.
+The invite is sent to the recipient via the selected service.

 You can check the Trusted Network screen for details of the new invite (see the next section).